 The IUB also administers a Dual Party Relay Service to allow communications-impaired Iowans to communicate by telephone and an equipment distribution program that provides telecommunications devices for eligible Iowans.

-The IUB regulates one investor-owned water utility, Iowa-American Water Company, which serves approximately 63,000 customers in the Davenport and Clinton areas.
+The IUB regulates one investor-owned water utility, Iowa-American Water Company, which serves approximately 213,000 customers.

 The IUB does not regulate water utilities with fewer than 2,000 customers or municipal water utilities.